 These thoughts first took shape one day when my husband and I were out on the golf course jogging.
 In his well-calibrated engineer’s mind, he commented without editorial, “I know that God could wave His hand and create anything that He wished to create.
 But I also know that He would not set any system into motion frivolously without having a firm reason for its being what He intended.
 He had to be very deliberate with every thing He put in place.
 So—-what were His raw materials for the creation of the universes?”

 That question rang in my mind for weeks.
 And then I suddenly heard the answer—-MUSIC!
 It is everywhere.
 You cannot separate it from the birds or the wind or the rain or anything else in nature.
 The human body is music personified.
 MUSIC!

 I leave you with this thought—-THE RAW MATERIAL OF CREATION IS IN FACT MUSIC!
+Thus leaving God as the God of Music.
 Please check out my blog on sound.